canique/gateway/raspberry-pi-radio-hat/README.md

 4) - Insert CR2032 battery into Canique Radio Hat's battery holder
    - Attach the antenna cable to the Canique Radio Hat
-   - Attach the Canique Radio Hat to your Raspberry Pi
+   - Connect the Canique Radio Hat to your Raspberry Pi
    - Connect the antenna to the cable

 5) Reconnect Power to your Raspberry Pi